aspose-ocr/Aspose.OCR-Documentation/java/release-notes/release-notes-2022/aspose-ocr-for-java-22-3-release-notes/_index.md

 - improve the text area detection combine mode
 - add the ability to get words coordinates using the method getText Areas
+- added the ability to set the License through the InputStream

 ## Public API and Backwards Incompatible Changes

 ### New API

 - added a new field to the enum AreasType: WORDS
+- added method setLicense(InputStream stream) to the License class

 ### Removed APIs